92 Franklin St.

 Andrew Jackson Warner, 1871-1876

-Fully handicap accessible.
+Fully handicap/stroller accessible.

 Restrooms available.

-Built between 1871 and 1876, originally City and County Hall, this High Victorian Romanesque building has 4 floors, a 209 foot clock tower and many details throughout.
+Visitor Experience: Built between 1871 and 1876, originally City and County Hall, this High Victorian Romanesque building has 4 floors, a 209 foot clock tower and many details throughout.
+The Erie County Surrogate’s Court Courtroom was the location of the 1901 trial of Leon Czolgosz, President William McKinley’s assassin.
+Visitors will also have the opportunity to see where President McKinley laid in state in the first floor lobby.

-Back to Doors Open Buffalo 2023 Building List
+Back to Doors Open Buffalo 2025 Building List

-Register for Doors Open Buffalo 2023
+Register for Doors Open Buffalo 2025